 There's something quite addictive about Spicy Instant Pot Mongolian Beef.
-The best part is that the Instant Pot does the hard work so you don't have to and produces wonderfully tender beef in a thick and flavourful sauce in less than 10 minutes.
+The best part is that the Instant Pot does the hard work so you don't have to and produces wonderfully tender beef in a thick and flavorful sauce in less than 10 minutes.

 If you've not tried Mongolian Beef you really should.
-You're bound to enjoy the thin slices of super tender flank steak coated in a rich and delicious sauce full of umami tastes, sweetness, zingy hints of fresh ginger and the warmth of chilli.
+You're bound to enjoy the thin slices of super tender flank steak coated in a rich and delicious sauce full of umami tastes, sweetness, zingy hints of fresh ginger and the warmth of chili.

 Key ingredients and possible alternatives